Agencies get cracking to trace UP born slain Al-Qaeda chief’s Indian links

 Umar took over as the chief of the Al-Qaeda in the Sub-Continent (AQIS) in 2014.
 He has been referred to as a Pakistani national, but tracing his origins suggests that he was born in Sambal in Uttar Pradesh.

-Intelligence Bureau (IB) officials confirm that this man was of Indian origin and hence was appointed to head the India operations that was announced by the Al-Qaeda in October 2014.
+Intelligence Bureau (IB) officials confirm that this man was of Indian origin and hence was appointed to head the India operations that were announced by the Al-Qaeda in October 2014.

 IB officials had been studying the antecedents of Umar since the launch of the India outfit and his origin has been tracked to Uttar Pradesh.